 All faculty absences from the classroom or stated office hours must be registered with the Vice President of Academic Administration.
-Any other employees on a less than 12 month contract must receive approval from their supervisor for any non-work related absences.
+Any other employees on a less than 12-month contract must receive approval from their supervisor for any non-work related absences.

-3.9 Fringe Benefits for Non-Contract Personnel
+3.9 Part-Time Personnel